DavisCarson/Futoshiki-Solver/README.md

-Here’s a GitHub description for your Futoshiki puzzle solver:

----

 # Futoshiki Puzzle Solver

 This repository contains a Python implementation of a solver for the **Futoshiki puzzle** (also known as "More or Less" puzzle).
 Futoshiki is a logic-based puzzle where you fill a grid with numbers under certain constraints, including inequalities between neighboring cells.